LAB02-Research/ScoopBoxManager/README.md

 That's also a bit of a setback: if you need some applications installed for your tests, you'd have to reinstall them every time you launch a new sandbox.
 Or what if you want to access a local folder, for instance your application's debug output path?

 [@hasan-hasanov](https://github.com/hasan-hasanov) created a perfect library to deal with that; [ScoopBox](https://github.com/hasan-hasanov/ScoopBox).
-It allows a developer to configure certain settings, and have the sandbox install predefined applications through a package manager like [Chocolatey](https://chocolatey.org/).
+It allows a developer to configure certain settings, and have the sandbox install predefined applications through the package managers [Scoop](https://scoop.sh) and [Chocolatey](https://chocolatey.org/).

-For those that aren't C# programmers, or if you want an easy way to configure your sandboxes (like me), I built a small graphical interface around ScoopBox:
+For those that aren't C# programmers, or if you want an easy way to configure your sandboxes (like me), I built a small graphical interface around [ScoopBox](https://github.com/hasan-hasanov/ScoopBox):

 ![Interface](https://raw.githubusercontent.com/LAB02-Research/ScoopBoxManager/main/images/main_interface.png)